Provincial Academic Detailing: Frequently Asked Questions

 Suggestions for topics are welcome from all sources.
-Consideration is given to important clinical developments for medications frequently prescribed in primary care, including new evidence on efficacy and safety as well as topics with known therapeutic dilemmas or controversies.
+Consideration is given to medications frequently prescribed in primary care with important clinical developments such as new evidence on efficacy and safety, and topics with known therapeutic dilemmas or controversies.
 PAD’s goal is to present the evidence so that the clinician can make an informed therapeutic decision.

 How is the content for each topic developed?